 Break cinnamon stick into pieces, boil it with water, cover, and steep for 10 minutes.
-Dilute it if needed with hot water, enhance the taste it with natural sweetener (Stevia).
+Dilute it if needed with hot water and enhance the taste with natural sweetener (Stevia).
 Otherwise, add cinnamon stick in any tea while it steeps to add flavor and health benefits.

 Bioactive constituents of cinnamon

 Terpenoids found in the volatile oil of cinnamon are eugenol and cinnamaldehyde, which are having various medicinal effects.
 Cinnamaldehyde possesses potential anti-fungal, anti-bacterial, anti-allergic, anti-hyperglycemic, and anti-hyperlipidemic properties.

 Possible side effects of cinnamon

 Widely used food spice, grounded cinnamon bark has considered safe.
 However, cinnamon's essential oil is much more concentrated than the powdered cinnamon.
 High doses of cinnamon oil might depress the central nervous system.
 It is advisable that pregnant women should avoid taking cinnamon oil or excess doses of the bark.

 Diabetics may experience low blood sugar (hypoglycemia), so you should be vigilant on your blood-glucose level.
 It may harm your liver, if you already have a liver problem and taking large quantities.